eternalai-org/truly-open-ai/README.md

 ## Motivation

 We're living in the age of human-AI symbiosis, but a few centralized companies currently control the future of AI.
-The intersection of crypto and AI has led to exciting new projects solving decentralized AI, but these efforts remain fragmented.
+The intersection of crypto and AI has led to exciting new projects solving decentralized AI, but these efforts remain fragmented and mostly as small-scale experiments.

-To address this, we need a comprehensive infrastructure that integrates these disparate components into a cohesive whole.
-An end-to-end decentralized AI system that is permissionless, censorship-resistant, and tamper-proof.
+To address this, we need to integrate these disparate components into a cohesive whole, creating a comprehensive infrastructure that lets developers build production-grade agents and large-scale multi-agent systems.

 ## Design Principles